84ace/desktop/README.md

 docker run -d -p 3389:3389 kxes/desktop
 ```

 Connect your RDP client to this port.
+Default username / password is `user / changeme`.

 ## Customising it